SPARC-FAIR-Codeathon/SPARClet/README.md

 # Sparclet
-Using Leaflet to interact with flatmaps in a Jupyter notebook.
-Taking SPARCS mapping to a further platform.
+A python library to generate and interact with flatmaps in a jupyter notebook using the ipyleaflet library.

 ## Project Goals